clovisjohn/blockchain-tools/early investors finder/docs.md

 > !git clone https://github.com/clovisjohn/crypto-tools.git

-> !python /content/crypto-tools/early\ investors\ finder/main_PoC.py
+**Restart the runtime to fix conflict errors**

 > execfile ("/content/crypto-tools/early investors finder/main_PoC.py")

+Add your infura project id using the variable project id

+>project_id="your-project-id" (keep the quotes)

-> common_investors(pairlst, size)    #You can now directly call the funcion from the python interpreter
+**You can now directly call the function common_investors from the python interpreter**

-**In case of conflict error, restart the runtime**

 ...More data will be added later